Mbk10201/cs2_discord/README.md

 There is already by default all the game events registered This library is still in massive development so if you encounter any problems, you are free to make a issue.

+Contact me on discord for requests & more informations: mbk1020

 <h1>Screenshots</h1>